hashicorp/terraform-website/content/source/docs/enterprise/admin/backup-restore.html.md

 ### API Authentication Token

-Calls to the backup API must be authenticated with a special bearer token, which can be found on the install dashboard (`https://<TFE HOSTNAME>:8800`) near the bottom of the page:
+Calls to the backup API must be authenticated with a special bearer token, which can be found on the settings dashboard (`https://<TFE HOSTNAME>:8800/settings`) near the bottom of the page:

 ![Screenshot: the TFE install dashboard, with the API token visible](./images/token.png)